-A SCADA machine running the OPC Server or PLC Engine Collect needs a minimum of two network adapters, the controller also.
+A supervisory control machine needs a minimum of two network adapters, the controller also.

 Two separate networks need to be build up.

 Both networks need a different IP address area.
-One station with an standard operating system can not handle overlapping network masks on multiple network adapters.
-Broken lines using the same subnet does not switch to the second network fast enough to the remaining cable system if the network masks overlap.
+One station with an standard operating system can not handle overlapping network masks on multiple netawrk adapters.
+Broken lines using the same subnet does not switch to the second network fast enough to the remaining cable system.

 The network cables should not be build into the same cable tunnel.
 The switches of both networks need to be mounted in different cabinets.
 The cables need to be shielded against on another.
 A goot thing is having fire protection between both cables.